Published: October 15, 2011

 As in years past, millions of people from all over world will submit entries to have a chance at one of 50,000 diversity immigrant visas and obtain “green card” status in the US.
-Like last year, excluded from eligibility are natives of Brazil, Canada, China (mainland born), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Pakistan, Peru, Philippines, Poland, South Korea, United Kingdom (except Northern Ireland) and Vietnam.
+Excluded from eligibility are natives of Bangladesh (new), Brazil, Canada, China (mainland born), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and Vietnam.
 That is because these are considered to be “high admission” nations, and the basis of Congress establishing the visa lottery statute was to provide immigration opportunities for individuals from other, non-high-admission countries.
 The determination of which countries are “high admission” is made year to year.

-The entry period for the 2012 visa lottery began at noon (EDT) on October 5, 2010 and continues through noon (EST) November 3, 2010 (this year the entry period has been reduced to just 30 days).
-Individuals who are picked will ultimately be eligible to enter the US (or adjust their status, if they are already in the US and are otherwise eligible) during the 2012 fiscal year which runs from October 1, 2011 through September 30, 2012.
-There is no fee to enter the visa lottery, and entrants will learn of the success or failure starting May 1, 2011.
+The entry period for the 2013 visa lottery began at noon (EDT) on October 4, 2011 and continues through noon (EDT) November 5, 2011.
+Individuals who are picked will ultimately be eligible to enter the US (or adjust their status, if they are already in the US and are otherwise eligible) during the 2013 fiscal year which runs from October 1, 2012 through September 30, 2013.
+There is no fee to enter the visa lottery, and entrants will learn of the success or failure of their effort starting May 1, 2012.

 Some features: (FYI, anything and everything you need to know about the visa lottery and entry instructions can be found at https://www.dvlottery.com/ Accordingly, beware of websites or companies charging exorbitant fees to “consult or offer special “inside” assistance with the process!)

-All entries are electronic and in years past, among other requirements, applicants must submit photos conforming to detailed specifications.
-This year however, the photograph must be scanned at a resolution of at least 300 dots per inch (dpi).
+All entries are electronic and like in years past, among other requirements, applicants must submit photos conforming to detailed specifications.

-All winners will be chosen randomly by computer and unlike previous years where notifications were sent by way of conventional mail, this year entrants will find out the status of their entry by visiting a specific page on the Department of State website starting May 1, 2011.
+All winners will be chosen randomly by computer and entrants will be able to find out the status of their entry by visiting a specific page on the Department of State website starting May 1, 2012.
 No email notification will be sent either.
 Like in years past, applicants are reminded to be on the look-out for scam artists using email and the Internet to take advantage of unsuspecting applicants.

 • There is no requirement that the application be signed.